 Again, the macaw needs wood to chew on.
 It is a good idea to remove the perch and replace it with another piece the same diameter.
 Dried but not rotten wood is best.
 Hardwood is preferable to a soft wood.

 In the area below the perch is a tray where you can put the paper to assist in the clean up of bird droppings and discarded food.
 It's best to change this every day to avoid any smells and flies.

 This is the type of stand Ian would suggest and also sold in his shop.
 The wood perch is the correct size, the tray is easy to clean.
 The loops underneath are ideal for ropes to keep your macaw entertained.

 Are Macaws Endangered in the Wild?

 How do you know that you are buying a bird that isn't endangered?
-How do I make sure my bird is hand-reared by a reputable breeder?
+How do you make sure your bird is hand-reared by a reputable breeder?

 If you are offered a wild caught bird, it will usually show fear, aggression and possibly start screaming.
 A hand-reared bird may show apprehension and just sit and look at you.
 If the birds are caged, simply try and offer a piece of fruit and watch the bird's reaction.
 A hand-reared bird which has been accustom to people will likely take this from you.

 According to the ICUN Red List of Threatened Species¹, the scarlet macaw (Ara macao) is of least concern, although it is believed that numbers are decreasing in the wild.

 How Do I Introduce a Macaw to Children and Pets?